Neil Sorvel

 Neil Sorvel (born 2 March 1973) is an English retired footballer who played as a midfielder.
-He is currently assistant manager for Altrincham F.C.

 Playing career

 Crewe Alexandra and Macclesfield Town

 He began his league career with Crewe Alexandra, after progressing through their famous youth academy.
 However, he only made a handful of league appearances, before being released by manager Dario Gradi.

 He then joined Macclesfield Town, where he spent six years.
 In this period Macclesfield finished first in the Football Conference in 1995, but were denied promotion due to their stadium, which did not meet league standards.
 Promotions did come in 1997 and in 1998, as Macclesfield climbed to tier 3 of English football.
 Sorvel was instrumental to the success of Macc during this time as he was part of a formidable midfield.
 Relegation down to Division Three followed in 1999.
 Sorvel left on a free transfer in July 1999, having become a regular for the club over six seasons.

 A return to Division One (subsequently named the Championship) Crewe Alexandra followed, where he played almost every game over six seasons.